AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-notices-and-recommendations.md

 Due to the differences in opt-out attributes between Dynamics 365 and Campaign, and to the differences in business requirements of each customer, opt-out mapping has been left as an exercise for the customer to complete.
 It is important to ensure opt-outs are properly mapped between systems so that end user opt-out preferences are maintained, and they don't receive a communication via a channel that they have opted out of.

 Please be aware that only the following can be used in opt-out mappings:

 * Campaign attributes with the 'No longer contact by' prefix (e.g., No longer contact by email), or

 * the specific attribute for CCPA

 More information regarding Profile entity fields can be found [here](../../developing/using/datamodel-profile.md).

-In Dynamics 365, most opt-out fields have the “donot” prefix, however, you can also utilize other attributes for opt-out purposes if the data-types are compatible.
+In Dynamics 365, most opt-out fields have the "donot" prefix, however, you can also utilize other attributes for opt-out purposes if the data-types are compatible.

 When provisioning the integration, you will have the opportunity to specify which opt-out configuration you require for your business: